 Kaya, tara na!
 Makipyesta na!
 Anumang dekada ka ipinanganak noon, saan ka man sa mundo naroon ngayon, isigaw mo, Stellan ako!

 NOSEBLEED!!!
 Trust me, that was as difficult for me to type as it was to read.
 It took me the better part of an hour. *hyuk!
-Even after all these years my command of the Tagalog language is still not that good.
-Its better, but I still say words and phrases wrong, on occasion.
-I try not to get too embarassed about it.
+Even after all these years, my command of the Tagalog language is still not that good.
+It’s better, but I still say words and phrases wrong, on occasion.
+I try not to get too embarrassed about it.
 I just think to myself that, at least I tried. 🙂

 Going back to Stella Maris after 25 years was surreal.
-Seven years of my life were spent there and many memories were made.
+Seven years of my life were spent there (from 4th grade until I graduated from high school) and many memories were made.
 As I sat at the dinner table trying to think of really memorable moments in my life while I was in Stella, for quite some time I was stumped.
 After all, what was memorable to me was not necessarily relevant enough to share with my former classmates.